tstadmin/TrendSoftTech-V2.0/content/index.md

           img: "/img/icons/WebDevelop.svg"
           label: "read more Web Development"
           title: "Web Development"
-          description: "A strong base in the field of website designing development services and made us one of  best Web  Development Company spanned across India."
+          description: "A strong base in the field of website designing development services and made us one of best Web Development Company across India."
           page: "/services/webDevelopment/"
           CTA: "Read more.."
       - listItem: